xitrum-framework/xitrum-doc/guide/action_view.rst

 * ``jsForView`` contains JS fragments added by ``jsAddToView``, should be put at layout's bottom.

-In templates you can use all methods of the class `xitrum.Controller <https://github.com/ngocdaothanh/xitrum/blob/master/src/main/scala/xitrum/Controller.scala>`_.
+In templates you can use all methods of the class `xitrum.Action <https://github.com/ngocdaothanh/xitrum/blob/master/src/main/scala/xitrum/Action.scala>`_.
 Also, you can use utility methods provided by Scalate like ``unescape``.
 See the `Scalate doc <http://scalate.fusesource.org/documentation/index.html>`_.

-If you want to have exactly instance of the current controller, cast ``currentController`` to the controller you wish.
+If you want to have exactly instance of the current action, cast ``currentAction`` to the action you wish.

 The default Scalate template type is `Jade <http://scalate.fusesource.org/documentation/jade.html>`_.
 You can also use `Mustache <http://scalate.fusesource.org/documentation/mustache.html>`_,